 - For best results, sift your powdered sugar to ensure there are no clumps in your icing.

 Most likely this is because of the bake time.
-Unlike other cookie recipes, you barely want these sugar cookies to brown.
+Unlike other homemade cookie recipes, you barely want these sugar cookies to brown.
 Keep a close eye on them while baking so you don't overcook them and immediately transfer them to a cooling rack.

 This can be from overworking your dough.
 When flour gets overmixed, it can turn your desserts tough or gluey.
 Make sure you stop mixing as soon as you can no longer see the dry ingredients to ensure soft cookies.